Mitrade CFD Broker Caps 2025 With New Licence, Expanded Market Access and Record 16 Awards Amid a 20% Expansion in Its User Base

 - Sixteen international awards in 2025, lifting the cumulative total to 56 awards, the platform's highest annual recognition to date.

 "These milestones highlight meaningful progress across oversight, accessibility and user engagement," Elven Jong, CEO of Mitrade AU, said.
-"A broader product range, support capabilities and stronger regulatory alignment continue to guide how Mitrade's growing community participates responsibly."
+"A broader product range, support capabilities and clearer regulatory alignment continue to guide how Mitrade's community participates responsibly."

-Mitrade maintains its positioning as a multi-asset CFD trading platform offering one-stop access to forex, indices, commodities, shares and ETFs.
-The broker's intuitive platform anchored in proprietary technology enables fast execution and seamless navigation across devices.
-Improved instrument coverage and multilingual support contribute to an inclusive environment shaped by Mitrade's mission to foster equitable participation in the global CFD sector.
+Mitrade's intuitive platform, anchored by proprietary technology, enables fast execution and multi-device accessibility, and user-friendly navigation.
+Market coverage and multilingual support shape an inclusive environment aligned with Mitrade's mission to foster equitable participation in the global CFD sector.

-The platform provides 800+ CFDs on indices, forex, commodities, ETFs, and shares.
-Mitrade redefines trading with microsecond execution, razor-thin spreads, robust risk management, and multi-device compatibility.
+Connecting 6M+ traders to 800+ OTC derivatives, including indices, forex, commodities, ETFs, and shares, Mitrade's platform is designed to provide fast trade execution, competitive spreads, and a user-friendly interface accessible across multiple devices.

+Contracts for Difference (CFDs) are complex instruments and carry a high risk of losing money rapidly due to leverage.
+They are not suitable for all investors.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing money, which may exceed your initial investment.

-Trading involves risk.
-This article is for informational purposes only and does not constitute financial advice, an offer, or a solicitation.
+This article is for informational purposes only and not financial advice, an offer, or a solicitation.

 Share this article